mbfloyd/CarRacingDemo/README.md

 ======================

-Completed Assignment was contained to the OfflinePracticeMode for easier Reference.
+Completed Assignment was contained to the OfflinePracticeMode folder for easier Reference.

 I implemented a Dependency Injection approach, to add the new features without creating new direct dependencies.